ABI'S STORY

-A 'Traditional' start ...
+A 'TRADITIONAL' START ...

 I would love to say that this moment caused me to pivot into action.
 Instead it felt paralysing and isolating.
 On reflection those months I then spent feeling that pain, that fear and distress were important and needed.
-They put me in a place where I was ready to embrace action by the time the environmental movement exploded onto the streets of London in 2019. |
+They put me in a place where I was ready to embrace action by the time the environmental movement exploded onto the streets of London in 2019.

 - Learning: Research, trainings, workshops, conversations and more have helped me understand the drivers and mechanisms of the climate & nature emergencies, the injustices inherent in them, and what we can do to change the course we are on.